sharifX/reading-list/reading.md

 6. Willing to Die by Lisa Jackson; 2019/08/19
 7. Gun Island by Amitav Ghosh; 2019/09/27
 8. Quichotte by Salman Rushdie; 2019/10/05
+9. The Story of My Teeth by Valeria Luiselli; 2019/03/26